David Arnold: James Bond

 Arnold scored the four subsequent Bond films: The World Is Not Enough, Die Another Day (in which he included references to John Barry's score for On Her Majesty's Secret Service), Casino Royale and Quantum of Solace.
 Arnold did not score the 23rd James Bond film, Skyfall, with Thomas Newman taking his place.
 Arnold commented that Newman had been selected by the film's director, Sam Mendes, because of their history of working together, rather than because of Arnold's commitment to working with director Danny Boyle as composer for the Opening Ceremony of the 2012 Summer Olympics.
-However, a part of Arnold's composition work on Casino Royale was reused, with a credit, in Skyfall and again in SPECTRE.
+However, a part of Arnold's composition work on Casino Royale was reused, with a credit, in Skyfall and again in Spectre.

 Arnold also co-wrote the main theme songs for The World Is Not Enough ("The World Is Not Enough" by Garbage) and Casino Royale ("You Know My Name" by Chris Cornell), as well as "Surrender" by k.d. lang which appears during the end credits of Tomorrow Never Dies having been originally proposed as the opening theme.
 Arnold also contributed the main themes to Kevin Kiner's score for Activision's GoldenEye 007, the remake of the 1997 game of the same name.

 In 2017, a part of a track entitled "Vesper" from Arnold's composition work on the Casino Royale soundtrack was reused in a Sherlock episode entitled "The Final Problem", the third episode of the fourth series, in a track entitled "Pick Up" composed by Arnold himself and Michael Price.

+Arnold co-wrote and composed the main theme for the 2026 video game 007 First Light with Lana Del Rey.
+Immersing himself in the game's concept art and in-development footage, and using Ian Fleming's source material as additional influence, Arnold wanted to write a song that explored Bond's origins while simultaneously evolving the Bond theme song.
+He decided on having softer verses, punctuated by brass stabs of "musical violence".